nodejs/node/doc/api/http2.md

      * `http2.constants.PADDING_STRATEGY_MAX` - Specifies that the maximum
        amount of padding, as determined by the internal implementation, is to be applied.
-     * `http2.constants.PADDING_STRATEGY_CALLBACK` - Specifies that the user
-       provided `options.selectPadding()` callback is to be used to determine the amount of padding.
      * `http2.constants.PADDING_STRATEGY_ALIGNED` - Will *attempt* to apply
        enough padding to ensure that the total frame length, including the 9-byte header, is a multiple of 8.
 For each frame, however, there is a